01 Oct, 2024 Amidst bicultural tension – we stay on the journey

 • For one of our articles for pastors’ groups: “Why and how local church leaders could better engage with Māori”, here.

-Re Waitangi Day: It would be meaningful to then find out what local commemorations happen on Waitangi Day – to be involved annually as church leader (and members).
-This is about building a bridge – especially by way of showing a willingness to step onto another groups ‘turf’, rather than only expecting that they come to yours (your church building or meeting).
+Re Waitangi Day: It would be meaningful to then find out what local commemorations happen on Waitangi Day – to be involved annually as church leader (and members) with local Iwi and the wider community.
+This is about building a bridge – especially by way of showing a willingness to step onto another groups ‘turf’, rather than only expecting that they come to our church buildings or to meetings we have initiated.
+(Be willing to follow.)

 • A article titled, “A reason to celebrate Waitangi Day” can be found here.

-• A short 3min video about Waitangi Day from Dave (to optionally show in church) is here.
+• A short 3min video about Waitangi Day from Dave (to optionally show in church) is here – to help give basic profile to the day in a church service.

 Current attempts to decolonise do not therefore mean we should de-Christianise.
 But the history is complex.
 Understanding is a beginning point.